briandowns/libmaple/README.md

 ### Error Handling

 Functions that can error will return a `uint8_t` value starting at 1.
-A lookup functions is provided to the the error string.
+A lookup function is provided to the error string.

 ```c
 uint8_t ret = mp_render_segment(ctx, tpl, NULL, ".");